 Sahaja Yoga participants have been involved in providing a wide range of community services such as:

 - General public classes, workshops and courses of meditation

 - Corporate and organisational stress management

 - Personal development workshops within the Department of Corrective Services, gaols, remand centres and immigration detention centres

-- Stress management and personal development courses within schools, universities and other educational establishments
+- Stress management and personal development courses

 - Clinical medical research (providing unpaid voluntary support)

 - Cultural and artistic projects and performances in music, dance, theatre, literature, and art

 - Unpaid voluntary support for clinical medical research